Intel Graphics Technology: Ice Lake

 New features: 10 nm Gen 11 GPU microarchitecture, two HEVC 10-bit encode pipelines, three 4K display pipelines (or 2× 5K60, 1× 4K120), variable rate shading (VRS), and integer scaling.

 While the microarchitecture continues to support double-precision floating-point as previous versions did, the mobile configurations of it do not include the feature and therefore on these it is supported only through emulation.

 Xe-LP architecture (Gen12)

 These are based on the Intel Xe-LP microarchitecture, the low power variant of the Intel Xe GPU architecture also known as Gen 12.
 New features include Sampler Feedback, Dual Queue Support, DirectX12 View Instancing Tier2, and AV1 8-bit and 10-bit fixed-function hardware decoding.
+Support for FP64 was removed.

-Arc Alchemist Tile GPU
+Arc Alchemist Tile GPU (Gen12.7)

-Intel Meteor Lake and Arrow Lake will use Intel Arc Alchemist Tile GPU microarchitecture.
+Intel Meteor Lake and Arrow Lake use Intel Arc Alchemist Tile GPU microarchitecture.